aba32824/js101-foundation-with-js/README.md

 You may assume that the number passed in is an integer greater than 1.

 ### UTF-16 String Value
 Write a function that determines and returns the UTF-16 string value of a string passed in as an argument.
 The UTF-16 string value is the sum of the UTF-16 values of every character in the string.

-(You may use String.prototype.charCodeAt() to determine the UTF-16 value of a character.)
+Note: You may use String.prototype.charCodeAt() to determine the UTF-16 value of a character.